Braised and roasted pork shank / Csülök pékné módra

 - 3 onions or 10 shallots

 Place the pork shank in a large pot of water, add salt, bay leaf, peeled garlic cloves, black pepper and allspice corns.
 Bring it to a boil, and over low heat cook for 2-2,5 hours or until tender.

 In the meantime boil potaoes with their skin on in slightly salted water until half cooked.
 Peel them, cut into quarters and place in a roasting pan greased with oil.

-Preheat the oven to 200 °C (fan forced).
+Preheat the oven to 200°C / 392°F (fan forced).
 Remove the shank from the water and place on the potato bed.
 Add peeled whole shallots or sliced onions and 1-2 ladles of the cooking water, sprinkle salt and caraway seeds over the meat and vegetables.
 Place in the oven and roast for about 30-35 minutes until golden brown.
-Serve with pickles.

 Serve with pickles.